paranoid-software/elemental-cms/readme.md

 ## Setup

-Once we have our project folder created and our virtual environment on place we proceede to install Elemental CMS through pip.
+Once we have our project folder created and our virtual environment on place we proceed to install Elemental CMS using pip.

 ```shell
 pip install elemental-cms